-The new trend in MLB is for struggling hitters to give pitching a try
+The new trend in baseball is for struggling hitters to give pitching a try

 But Bethancourt's failures aren't stopping other teams from moving their own struggling hitters to the mound.
 Consider the cases of Anthony Gose and Brett Eibner.

-Gose, 26, made his professional pitching debut on Monday for the Detroit Tigers' High-A affiliate in Lakeland.
-He threw an inning and departed with a statline featuring a lot of ones: one hit, one run, one walk, and one strikeout.
+Gose, 26, made his professional pitching debut on Monday for the Detroit Tigers' high Class A affiliate in Lakeland, Florida.
+He threw an inning and departed with a statline featuring a lot of ones: one hit, one run, one walk and one strikeout.

 The most notable statistic of the night, however, might've been the velocity reading from Gose's first pitch: 99 mph.

 Always a talented center fielder, Gose seldom showed enough stick to demand an everyday role during his parts of five big-league seasons.
-In fact, if he's taken his final big-league swing as a position player, he'll finish that phase of his career with marks of .240/.309/.348 (an 82 OPS+)
+If he has taken his final big-league swing as a position player, he'll finish that phase of his career with marks of .240/.309/.348 (an 82 OPS+)

 It's worth noting that Gose is the one who approached the Tigers about making the switch.
 He was a talented two-way player as an amateur.

-While Gose's transition to the mound is on a permanent basis, Eibner's experimentation with the Los Angeles Dodgers is more about situational value -- at least for the time.
+While Gose's transition to the mound is on a permanent basis, Eibner's experiment with the Los Angeles Dodgers is more about situational value -- at least for the time.
 Here's what the Los Angeles Times reported earlier in the week:

 This isn't just about a position player saving the bullpen in a blowout.
 Eibner has thrown several bullpen sessions at Dodger Stadium and at Oklahoma City, working on building arm strength and developing secondary pitches to accompany a fastball he said hit 95 mph in college.

-Eibner is expected to remain an outfielder first and foremost -- presumably, in part, because he's shown more offensive potential than the likes of Bethancourt and Gose.
-In his Triple-A career, he's hit .279/.352/.473.
+Eibner is expected to remain an outfielder first and foremost -- presumably, in part, because he has shown more offensive potential than the likes of Bethancourt and Gose.
+In his Triple-A career, he has hit .279/.352/.473.
 He also enjoyed some success in a small sample with the Dodgers, though his upside as a hitter seems to be that of a reserve or platoon outfielder.

 We'll see if either Gose or Eibner can succeed.
 Here's hoping -- for the sake of them and intrigue.